cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **Columns families can eliminate conflicts**
 >
 > - Contention happens at the key level
 > - Column families split a single row into multiple keys (KV pairs)
-> - Transactions operating on disjoint column families will not conflict
+> - Transactions operating on disjoint column families will not conflict [TODO: the correct statement is more nuanced.
+All columns in the column families that doesn't include the PK must be NOT NULL for this statement to be true]

 > ✅ **If conflicts are unavoidable - fail fast**
 >
+> - If a &quot;fail fast&quot; approach fits the application design, consider using pessimistic locking with [SELECT FOR UPDATE … NOWAIT](https://www.cockroachlabs.com/docs/stable/select-for-update#wait-policies).
+It can reduce or prevent failures late in a transaction's life (e.g. at the commit time), by returning an error early in a contention situation if a row cannot be locked immediately.
+>
+> - If a &quot;fail fast&quot; approach fits the application design, consider limiting the maximum wait queue size with the cluster setting  [_kv.lock\_table.maximum\_lock\_wait\_queue\_length_](https://github.com/cockroachdb/cockroach/pull/66146).
+It can provide a greater response time predictability in a severe per-key contention.
+If an existing lock wait-queue is already longer than the setting value, a new transaction will be quickly rejected instead of entering the queue and waiting.
+>
-> - This PR introduces a new `kv.lock_table.maximum_lock_wait_queue_length` cluster setting, which controls the maximum length of a lock wait-queue that requests are willing to enter and wait in.
+> - a new `kv.lock_table.maximum_lock_wait_queue_length` cluster setting, which controls the maximum length of a lock wait-queue that requests are willing to enter and wait in.
 The setting can be used to ensure some level of quality-of-service under severe per-key contention.
 If set to a non-zero value and an existing lock wait-queue is already equal to or exceeding this length, requests will be rejected eagerly instead of entering the queue and waiting.
 >
 >   Before this change, the lock-table's wait-queues had no limit on the number of writers that could be queued on a given key.
 This could lead to unbounded queueing and diminishing quality of service for all writers as the queues built up.
 It could also leave to starvation (i.e. zero throughput) when requests had a timeout that fires before any single request can get to the head of the queue.
 This was all especially bad with high replication latency in multi-region clusters, as locks are held for the duration of a consensus replication round.

-If a &quot;fail fast&quot; approach fits the application design, consider using pessimistic locking with [SELECT FOR UPDATE … NOWAIT](https://www.cockroachlabs.com/docs/stable/select-for-update#wait-policies).
-It can reduce or prevent failures late in a transaction's life (e.g. at the commit time), by returning an error early in a contention situation if a row cannot be locked immediately.

-If a &quot;fail fast&quot; approach fits the application design, consider limiting the maximum wait queue size with the cluster setting  [_kv.lock\_table.maximum\_lock\_wait\_queue\_length_](https://github.com/cockroachdb/cockroach/pull/66146).
-It can provide a greater response time predictability in a severe per-key contention.
-If an existing lock wait-queue is already longer than the setting value, a new transaction will be quickly rejected instead of entering the queue and waiting.

 ### Remediation of Transaction Isolation Conflicts

-**< UNDER CONSTRUCTION >**
+Transaction Isolation Conflicts may have the largest negative impact on workload performance among all types of contention because they result in a `40001` client side retry, whereby the work  done by the preceding transaction is effectively thrown away.
+[TODO: there are nuances related to the previous sentence, a retry logic [can be optimized](https://www.cockroachlabs.com/docs/v21.2/savepoint.html#savepoints-for-client-side-transaction-retries) to not throw away the entire transaction work.
+Unclear if this is worth emphasizing.]

+Several remediation techniques are available to minimize the impact of isolation conflicts, listed below in the order of a perceived positive impact, most impactful first.

+##### Avoid Isolation Conflicts by Design

+In a large number of situations, isolation conflicts could be avoided:

+- If an application is leveraging a development framework, follow the best practices for that framework.
+- If the application's custom data access layer implements the transaction logic, pay due attention to serializable isolation realities.

+> ✅ **Follow the best practices for data for development frameworks**
+>
+> - <Under construction>
+> - For Spring:
+>   - Use [Spring Annotations](https://blog.cloudneutral.se/spring-annotations-for-cockroachdb) to bring clarity to transaction management
+>   - Eagerly fetching too much (excessive cross joins)
+>   - Lazy fetching too little (excessive amounts of queries)

+> ✅ **Avoid Read-Modify-Write pattern whenever possible**
+>
+> - Read-Modify-Write transaction design pattern is a "magnet" for isolation conflicts
+> - It may be possible to avoid reading a column value, modify and write it back by pushing the expression into an SQL update statement, so the transaction becomes [implicit](../system-overview/tech-overview-trsansaction-implicit-explicit.md), which has the best possible concurrency characteristics.
+> - For example,  `UPDATE t SET v=v+1 WHERE k=2;` instead of increasing a counter in the application code.

+##### Use pessimistic locking

+The client side `40001` retires can be avoided by using pessimistic locking early in a transaction.
+This approach is effectively a simple-to-implement trade-off of the "expensive" client side `40001` retires for more efficient waits on a lock.
+While this technique lessens the impact of isolation conflict on the workload performance, it does not eliminate the existing contention but merely makes the contention handling more efficient.
+As was noted earlier, the isolation conflicts can often be avoided by transaction design, which would be an ultimate solution.

+> ✅ **If conflicts in a multi-statement transaction are unavoidable - use pessimistic locking**
+>
+> - Use `SELECT … FOR UPDATE` to conflicts earlier in the transaction
+> - Block earlier, before reads that could be invalidated later and result in a costly retry
+> - Note: `SELECT … FOR UPDATE` can really help by letting you trade the costly client-side retries for more efficient waits, but it does not *solve* the contention problem.
+Only transaction refactoring that eliminates contention by design is a *solution* for the contention problem.

+##### Minimize the scope of reads

+Minimizing the number of keys in scope for SELECTs reduces the probability of isolation conflicts